 Why a post about a book cover?
-The cover will be the first thing potential readers encounter online.
+The cover is the first thing potential readers encounter online.
 Readers of the print version will see the cover before the content.
 And readers of digital, audio or braille versions may miss the design details.
-The cover matters.
-Especially one covered (pun intended) with hexagons.
+The cover matters and the hexagons on the cover matter.

 - Hexagons are the Perfect Shape for Structured Negotiation